Gracchi brothers: Reforms

 Reform and obstruction were not unheard of prior to 133, the year of Tiberius' tribunate.
 Tiberius' land reform proposal was also not entirely novel.
 In 140 BC the consul Gaius Laelius Sapiens had proposed similar legislation.
 However, amid opposition from the senate and after a military crisis diverted his attention elsewhere, the proposal was withdrawn.

 In 139 and 137 BC, laws had been passed to create and extend the secret ballot in legislative and judicial votes before the assemblies.
-These bills were likely justified as means to preserve voters' independence and prevent corruption: both social pressure and financial compulsion would be more difficult if voters' ballots could not be so easily tracked.
-They were also likely a necessary conditions for the Gracchan programme since they insulated the assemblies from elite control.
-For this reason, the historian Harriet Flower in the 2010 book Roman Republics, demarcates a new phase of the republic at 139 BC.
+These bills were likely justified as a means of preserving voters' independence and preventing corruption: both social pressure and financial compulsion would be more difficult if voters' ballots could not be so easily tracked.
+They were also likely a necessary condition for the Gracchan programme, since they insulated the assemblies from elite control.
+For this reason, the historian Harriet Flower in the 2010 book Roman Republics demarcates a new phase of the republic at 139 BC.

 Opposition was also not unheard of but had been resolved amicably.
 A tribune vetoed the lex Cassia tabellaria in 137, with the support of one of the consuls, but under pressure from the highly influential Scipio Aemilianus gave way.

 The ancient historians, especially Plutarch, viewed the Gracchan reforms and brothers as a single unit.
 Modern scholars have started to view them separately and in their own political contexts.